thuwahn/CDC-Diabetes-Health-Indicators/README.md

 #### **Diabetes Health Indicators Dataset**

-The Diabetes Health Indicators dataset contains health-related survey responses from the CDC’s Behavioral Risk Factor Surveillance System (BRFSS), providing information on chronic diseases, lifestyle habits, and demographic factors in 2015.
+The Diabetes Health Indicators dataset contains health-related survey responses from the CDC’s Behavioral Risk Factor Surveillance System (BRFSS), providing information on chronic conditions, lifestyle habits, and demographic factors.
+For this project, the file [here](Diabetes_012_health_indicators_BRFSS2015.csv), a cleaned dataset containing 253,680 survey responses for the year 2015, was used.

 - **Health states were labeled based on 21 feature variables:**
     - 0: no diabetes or only during pregnancy